Marine Corps Marathon magnet for first-timers

-Also known as the People's Marathon, the Marine Corps Marathon (MCM) has its 36th run on October 30.
+Also known as the People's Marathon, the Marine Corps Marathon MCM.L has its 36th run on October 30.

 It is the largest marathon not to offer prize money and has become a magnet for first-timers, novices and all those who run for fitness.